max-romagnoli/max-romagnoli/README.md

 I am studying **Computer Science and Geography** at Trinity College Dublin.
 Always proud of my classical education, I strive to create **art** and **new worlds** through computers.
 #
+💡 Current Projects
+* Working for Propylon Ireland on the frontend of a [full-stack application](https://github.com/MaxCunningham19/legal_spellcheck) that provides legal spell check through cognitive services APIs.
+* Writing a book-essay on a *new methodology* for human sciences.
+Stay tuned!
+* Co-founder of **Quaestio** a magazine publishing and reviewing philosophical papers.
+#
 🔬 Research Interests
 * Software Engineering
 * Geographic Information Systems